Kensal Green Cemetery is an obvious place to visit during a trip to London, especially if you are a taphophile.

-On a visit to London to see an exhibition of some of the late Sir Simon Marsden‘s beautiful photography at Green and Stone, I had to take the opportunity to visit one of London’s greatest cemeteries.
-Before I begin with showing you my photographs, I want to take this opportunity to highlight Sir Simon Marsden’s photography.
+Of course, while in London, one has to take the opportunity of visiting one of London’s greatest cemeteries.
+Before I begin with showing you my photographs, I would like to take this opportunity to highlight Sir Simon Marsden’s photography.

 Sir Simon Marsden